-Bopal In Times Of Niti Aayog
+Why 2005 declaration on synergy between government and NGOs is still relevant

 If we decide to plan again with the large number of new schemes that were declared after planning was abolished, we must reinvent these principles.
 I have just returned from my morning walk and saw some slum dwellers doing their thing in a defecation free city.
 Let’s do Bopal again.

+This article first appeared in the print edition on October 2, 2019, under the title ‘Bopal In Times Of Niti Aayog’.
 The writer, an economist, is a former Union minister